Frequently Asked Questions

 - A Master's degree from a U.S. School and a current GRE score.

 The waiver will be granted after a review of the relevant test scores (GRE) and undergraduate and graduate transcripts.
 The GMAT ensures that all students who enter the UF MBA Program are capable of handling the workload.
 Academic potential has been shown to be accurately predicted by transcripts, GPA and GMAT score.
 Excellent work experience will also benefit an application, but it is not a substitute for the GMAT.
-If you are too busy to take the GMAT, you are probably too busy to put forth enough effort to be successful in a MBA program.

 The GMAT requirement benefits you.
 Competition for students has motivated some schools to waive the GMAT for more and more reasons—GPA, work experience, ability to pay tuition, etc. While having the GMAT requirement waived might make you feel special, you should realize that school might be waiving the GMAT for most, if not all, applicants.
 These applicants will become your fellow group members, the people that you will be relying upon to produce high quality work.
 The ability to produce high quality work is in doubt when an applicant has no, or a low GMAT.